 Personal or rented bike

 While biking is a great way to reach Arlington National Cemetery, bike parking is greatly limited.
-Additionally, bicycles are not allowed on cemetery grounds as riders may impact a funeral service or disrupt families visiting their loved ones.
+Additionally, bicycles are not permitted on cemetery grounds as riders may impact a funeral service or disrupt families visiting their loved ones.
+For help planning your route to the cemetery, refer to BikeArlington's Bike Comfort Map

 Capital Bikeshare

-Capital Bikeshare is a fun way to get around Arlington County and Washington, DC.
-Visitors can use a bike and dock at any available station around the DC Metro region.
-There are over 500 stations and more than 4,300 bikes in the system. to find stations and unlock bikes from your phone, download the Capital Bikeshare app.
+Capital Bikeshare is a fun way to travel around Arlington County and Washington, DC.
+Users can rent a bike and dock at any available station around the DC Metro region.
+There are over 700 stations and more than 5,000 bikes in the system.
+To find stations and unlock bikes from your phone, download the Capital Bikeshare app.

 Download the Guide

-With any of these options, you have managed to avoid parking fees and traffic that comes with driving.
+With any of these options, you have managed to avoid parking fees and traffic that come with driving.
 Download the full guide to have with you for easy reference.

 For additional information on visitor services or activities in Arlington County, visit Stay Arlington, your ultimate resource for visiting Arlington County.
 For Rosslyn specific information and additional activities in this urban village, check out the Rosslyn BID.